ByteBard97/dnd_session_logs/site_src/monday/index.md

   <img src="players/LMotD.webp" alt="Campaign Banner" style="max-width: 100%; display: block; margin: 0 auto;" />
 </p>

-Welcome to the Monday campaign!
-Here you'll find recaps, character info, and more.

----

-## Looking for a New Player?
+## Looking for New Players

-We are currently looking for one more player to join our Monday night D&D 5e campaign.
+We are currently looking for two more players to join our Monday night D&D 5e campaign.
 If you found this site via a QR code, welcome!

 ### The Pitch
 What if you were the other side of the story?
 Join a drow noble house of magical artificers on a desperate mission.
 This campaign runs parallel to "Lost Mine of Phandelver," but from the villain's point of view.

 ### The Vibe
+*   A balance of combat, exploration, and roleplay.
 *   Morally complex characters with personal stakes.
 *   Family loyalty, politics, and difficult choices.
 *   Playing characters who aren't traditional heroes but have believable motivations.

 ### Who We're Looking For
-*   One reliable player (21+) for a character-driven story.
+*   Two reliable players (21+) for a character-driven story.
 *   We want someone excited by moral complexity and political intrigue.
 *   A team player who enjoys collaborative storytelling.